Federal Working Lands Conservation Resources for Sustainable Farming and Ranching

 After the assessment part of the CART is explored and explained to you by NRCS, you can consider a number of additional conservation practices, enhancements and/or “bundles” of enhancements and practices to adopt during the proposed five-year CSP contract.
 (See text box for details.)
 The list of practices, enhancements, and bundles is extensive and should probably be reviewed in advance of the ranking process.
 Unfortunately, what is available to the applicant is different in every state.
 For online access to what is available in your state, you must go to the respective state NRCS website and go to the financial assistance link available for CSP.

 As an example, the financial assistance page for the CSP for the Texas NRCS.
 However, this link does not provide easy access to what specific CSP practices, enhancements, and bundles are available from NRCS in Texas.
-Another link provides a detailed list of those available.
 Unfortunately, state NRCS websites are not uniform, so it takes a bit of exploration of your state’s site to find these details.
 Of course, alternatively, you can visit or call your local NRCS office and simply ask for the lists of practices, enhancements, and bundles available for CSP in your state.

 Examples of CSP Practices, Enhancements, and Bundles